Big Bear Alpine Zoo

-The Big Bear Alpine Zoo is a zoo in Big Bear Lake, California, United States.
-It is one of two Alpine zoos in the United States.
+The Big Bear Alpine Zoo, formerly Moonridge Animal Park, is a zoo in Big Bear Lake, California, United States.
+The zoo is one of two Alpine zoos in the United States.
 It specializes in the rehabilitation and release of local Alpine species and also has a permanent collection of animals in the zoo (most of which can not be released).
-It is located across the street from Bear Mountain Ski Resort.
+The zoo is located across the street from Bear Mountain Ski Resort.